You may find that the database included in LibreOffice / OpenOffice delights you as much as it has me. This page tries to help you use it.

 As it happens, I've used the "date" field for this table's primary key.
 Every table needs one, but the fact that the "date" field is the primary key for the table isn't important to what is to come.

-I wrote the bulk of this September 3, 2014.
+I wrote the bulk of this in 2014.
 I used a Windows XP machine.
 When I started, I was using OO 3.4.1, and the sun-report-builder.

 In what follows, I will show you a way to select, by their dates, just a sub-set of the records in the table, and then present them in a nice report, sorted by date.